AmrMahmoud28/CPIT405-GroupProject/README.md

 - Set up the main app with authentication and protected routes.

 ### FIREBASE DATABASE
 We set up and used the realtime database provided by Firebase.
-Within our components we created 2 functions, one functions creates and stores user's history in the database whenever that user searches a product, however that user must have an account.
+Within our components we created 2 functions, one function creates and stores user's history in the database whenever that user searches a product, however that user must have an account.
 The other function simply reads and displays that user's history in the history page.

 ## API
 ### Open Food Facts API